AksharaSBhat/From_Prompts_to_Motors_Man-in-the-Middle_Attacks_on_LLM-Enabled_Vacuum_Robots/README.md

 ### 2. Configure the "Attacker" Proxy
 The `mitmproxy-addon.py` script is used to define the attack scenarios.
 Look into the mitmproxy [documentation](https://docs.mitmproxy.org/stable/api/mitmproxy/http.html) on different event hooks and modify the script accordinlgy for a custom attack.
+Use any arpspoofing tool like ettercap to begin "man-in-the-middle" attack.

 ### 3. Run the Attack Simulation
 You will need two separate terminal windows, ideally on two separate machines or VMs (one for the